 How Do I Write Engaging Copy (4 Copywriting Tips)

 “The secret of all effective advertising is not the creation of new and tricky words and pictures, but one of putting familiar words and pictures into new relationships.” – Leo Burnett

 That's it in a nutshell.
-Take concepts that your audience is familiar with, resonates with, wants to change, or wants to understand, and make those concepts accessible.
-As a successful affiliate marketer, you're making experts in one form or another everywhere you go!
+Take familiar concepts that your audience can resonate with – whether they want to understand something deeper or look for a change – and make those concepts accessible.
+As a successful affiliate marketer, you're inspiring experts everywhere you go.

 There are more than a few ways to produce fantastic copywriting for your affiliate website without being a professional copywriter, but we'll give you our top four.
 Let's get started!

 #1 – Write Headlines That Draw the Reader In

 Headlines are kind of a big deal when you're writing for affiliate marketing.